Dimskey/cash_ear/README.md

 ## License

-This project is licensed under the MIT License.
+This application is open source and free to use for personal and business purposes.